-Unlike internal pentest, external pen testing focuses on attacks initiated from outside the organization to test web applications hosted on the internet.
+Unlike internal pen tests, external pen testing focuses on attacks initiated from outside the organization to test web applications hosted on the Internet.

-Pen testing for web apps focuses on the environment and the setup process, instead of the app itself to do this.
+Pen testing for web apps focuses on the environment and the setup process instead of the app itself to do it.
 This involves gathering information about the target web app, mapping out the network that hosts it, and investigating the possible points of injection or tampering attacks.

-Here are the steps involved in penetration testing:
+Here are the steps involved in web app penetration testing:

-The first step in pen testing is the reconnaissance or information gathering phase.
+The first step in web app pen testing is the reconnaissance or information-gathering phase.
 This step provides the tester with information that can be used to identify and exploit vulnerabilities in the web app.

-Passive reconnaissance means collecting information that is readily available on the internet, without directly engaging with the target system.
+Passive reconnaissance means collecting information available on the internet without directly engaging with the target system.
 This is mostly done using Google, beginning with subdomains, links, previous versions, etc.

 Active reconnaissance, on the other hand, means directly probing the target system to get an output.
 Here are some examples of methodologies used for active reconnaissance: